Division of St. Louis County

 (Click the header to review the Court Order)

 July 19 - July 30, 2018 Monday through

 Number: (314) 647-8634 Extension 5

 Court convenes at 6:30 p.m. on

-the second and third Wednesdays of each month in the
+the second Wednesdays for traffic, and the third Wednesdays for payments other municipal charges in the

 located on the main floor, at

 4400 Shrewsbury Avenue